Mentor System

 You control when and how you're contacted:

-• Who calls first — set your preference: "Mentee calls me," "I'll call the mentee," or "Either way."
+- •Who calls first — "Mentee calls me," "I'll call the mentee," or "Either way."
 This is shown to the mentee after you accept.

-• Do Not Disturb — toggle to pause all requests (e.g. when you're on vacation)
+- •Do Not Disturb — toggle to pause all requests when you're unavailable (vacation, busy period, etc.)

 SMS notifications are never sent outside your availability hours.
-If a request comes in while you're off-hours, you'll receive an email instead.
+If a request comes in while you're off-hours, you'll receive an email instead so you can decide whether to respond on your own timeline.

 Your Mentor Dashboard

-Access your dashboard at /mentor or from the link in your notification email.
+Access your dashboard at /mentor or from the link in any notification email.
 The dashboard shows:

 Session Notes

-• Recommendation — Go, No-Go, Delay, Alternate Route, Recheck Later
+- •Recommendation — Go, No-Go, Delay, Alternate Route, Recheck Later (optional — only record what you're comfortable with)

-• Notes — free-form details about the conversation
+- •Notes — free-form details about the conversation, for your own records

 Frequently Asked Questions